 - Dashboards and reports.
 All project details can be presented in the form of reports.
-Managers can create their dashboards, reporting with the necessary data and slices and see the information in the most convenient way.
+Managers can create their dashboards, report with the necessary data and slices and see the information most conveniently.

 Ready Packs Power BI for Dynamics

-Dynamics PSA becomes the hub for all customer communications.
+Dynamics PSA has become the hub for all customer communications.
 If you enrich this information with insights from Power BI, you can create an all-in-one solution for managing your business processes.
-The team behind Dynamics Project Service Automation has now released a new content pack for Power BI.
+The Dynamics Project Service Automation team has now released a new content pack for Power BI.
 It covers all analytics needs you might have.

-This pack serves as inspiration for those using the PSA module and requires you to sync your online PSA data to an Azure database.
+This pack inspires those using the PSA module and requires you to sync your online PSA data to an Azure database.
 You can connect directly to the PSA Service using OData feeds from Microsoft Excel or Power BI.
-However, using an Azure DB ensures faster data load in real-time, while allowing you to customize, and integrate to other applications.
+However, using an Azure DB ensures faster data load in real-time while allowing you to customize and integrate with other applications.

-When you work with Dynamics 365 and manage a team or sell projects, you need to have a full overview of your situation for your company to thrive.
+When you work with Dynamics 365 and manage a team or sell projects, you need a complete overview of your situation for your company to thrive.
 Without writing a single line of code.
-And now it is possible with “Dynamics PSA + Power BI” combo.
+And now, it is possible with the “Dynamics PSA + Power BI” combo.
 Dynamics 365 is the perfect tool to store information about your customer relationship, sales performance, or service management.

 How to Connect Power BI to Dynamics

 The second way is to use Web API.
 Depending on the region where Dynamics is located, you can receive different access links to the source.
-The full path is:
+The total path is:

 - Install the app: Download and install the Power BI and sign up for the free service.

-- Connect to data: We first need to connect to a source of data.
+- Connect to data: We first need to connect to a data source.
 To see the possible data sources, go to the “Home ribbon” to “Get Data.”
 Click “More” for further data source options.
 In “Online Services,” select “Dynamics 365” and click “Connect.”
 Enter the “Instance Web API” of your Dynamics 365.

 - Shape data: You can also adjust the data.
 Open the “Query Editor” at “Home.”
-There is a whole range of transformations available: remove columns, edit headers, etc. Any changes made to the data in the “Query Editor” will not affect the original data source.
+A whole range of transformations is available: remove columns, edit headers, etc. Any changes to the data in the “Query Editor” will not affect the original data source.
 After all desired changes are made, click “Close” and “Apply.”

-- The “Ribbon” provides access to common tasks associated with reports and visualizations
+- The “Ribbon” provides access to everyday tasks associated with reports and visualizations

 - The “Report view,” or canvas, where visualizations are created and arranged

-- The “Pages tab area,” which lets you select or add a report page
+- The “Pages tab area” lets you select or add a report page

 - The “Visualizations pane,” where you can change visualizations, customize colors or axes, apply filters, drag fields, etc.

-Using Power BI packs for Dynamics PSA have proven the performance impact, including the timeframe, efficiency, and precision, to be huge.
+Using Power BI packs for Dynamics PSA has proven the performance impact, including the timeframe, efficiency, and precision, to be huge.

 Embedding Power BI Reports

-Dynamics 365 has advantageous features, like allowing you to publish chosen tiles from Power BI dashboards, directly into your Dynamics panel.
+Dynamics 365 has advantageous features, like allowing you to publish chosen tiles directly into your Dynamics panel from Power BI dashboards.
 Power BI and Dynamics 365 run on the same 365 accounts.
 It’s possible to nest reports without providing additional credentials.
-The trick is that you can use not the Power BI Embedded reports but get tiles directly from the Power BI for Microsoft Dynamics instead.
+You cannot use the Power BI Embedded reports but get tiles directly from the Power BI for Microsoft Dynamics instead.
 More precisely, we get tiles that pin to dashboards.
-The conclusion from this is that you should first publish reports to Power BI Service and pin chosen elements to the chosen panel.
+The conclusion is that you should first publish reports to Power BI Service and pin chosen elements to the panel.
 Then, you’ll be ready to start nesting your tiles in Dynamics.

 Power BI for Dynamics Consultants

-Even if you’re one of the enthusiastic, analytical minds, who prefer to learn everything yourself, it easier to perceive information whit some competent instructor.
-Power BI packs, such as FluentPro’s Power BI Pack for Project Online and Power BI consulting has already become the “go to” solution for users all over the world.
+Even if you’re one of the enthusiastic, analytical minds, who prefer to learn everything yourself, it easier to perceive information whit a competent instructor.
+Power BI packs, such as FluentPro’s Power BI Pack for Project Online and Power BI consulting have already become the “go-to” solution for users worldwide.
 When adopting new tools and learning all the “buttons and leavers,” one should not avoid help and the opportunity to be “shown the ropes” before diving into all the analytical power.

-FluentPro offers Power BI consulting training that is not limited to “Power BI for Dynamics PSA.”
+FluentPro offers Power BI consulting training not limited to “Power BI for Dynamics PSA.”
 It can be customized to your organization’s needs.
-You can get familiarize your team with the rich components such as modeling, exploring data with the dashboard, publishing and sharing data and DAX functionality just as easy, as learn the basics of Power BI such as the Power BI desktop, and how to connect to data using Power BI desktop.
+You can familiarize your team with the rich components such as modeling, exploring data with the dashboard, publishing and sharing data, and DAX functionality just as easily as learning the basics of Power BI such as the Power BI desktop and how to connect to data using Power BI desktop.